mperez13/ROS-Tutorials/gazebo_notes/sensor_noise_model_info.md

 - For camera sensors, we model [output amplifier noise][5], which adds a Gaussian-sampled disturbance independently to each pixel
 - can set mean and standard deviation of the Gaussian distribution from which noise values will be sampled.
 - noise value is sampled independently for each pixel, then noise value is added independently for each color channel for that pixel.
-- after adding noise, resulting color channel value is clamped to lie between 0.0 and 1.0 (floating pt. color value end up as unsigned integer in the image, usually between 0 and 255(using 8 bits per channel))
+- after adding noise,
+    - resulting color channel value: between 0.0 and 1.0
+    - floating pt. color value: unsigned integer in the image (usually between 0 and 255(using 8 bits per channel))

 - noise model is implemented in a [GLSL][6] shader & requires a GPU to run.